STRYKER316/DE_Zoomcamp/Notes/week1_docker-terraform.md

 >Note: You may be interested in a [Docker reference cheatsheet](https://gist.github.com/ziritrion/1842c8a4c4851602a8733bba19ab6050#docker).

-## Creating a custom pipeline with Docker Container
+## Creating a custom pipeline with Docker

 _([Video01 - Introduction to Docker](https://www.youtube.com/watch?v=EYNwNlOrpr0&list=PL3MmuxUbc_hJed7dXYoJw8DoCuVHhGEQb&index=3))_